 The four point (survey site designation) numbers with the highest scores were: 57, 76, 5b, and 1.
 Point 57 received the highest score (0.87) and is located in a fairly remote woodland, with the closest road being 3 miles away.
 Point 76 has the second highest score, 0.80.
 This site was located in a bottomland hardwood forest surrounded by farmland.
-Point 5b received a score of 0.77 and consisted of primarily bottomland hardwood forest within Miller Spring Park and consisting of bottomland hardwood forest, received a score of 0.70.
+Point 5b received a score of 0.77 and consisted of primarily bottomland hardwood forest within Miller Spring Park.
+Point 1, also located within Miller Spring Park and consisting of bottomland hardwood forest, received a score of 0.70.